mainwp/mainwp-child/readme.txt

 * Fixed: Problem with downloading backup files from Child sites
 * Fixed: PHP 7.0 compatibility issue
 * Added: Elementor Pro support for the Database Updater Extension
-* Added: Support for new caching plugins for the Cache Control Extension
+* Added: Support for new caching plugins for the Cache-Control Extension
 * Updated: Delete Non-MainWP changes process to delete actions from child sites

 = 4.4.0.1 - 3-9-2023 =